Do CBD patches work?

 Where do I put my CBD transdermal patch?

 It is vital to understand that skin patches only work if applied correctly.
 For example, skin patches should not be applied to irritated or injured skin.
 In addition, one should not put a patch into the mouth or chew it.
+When applying a patch, one should use certain precautions like not touching the adhesive side of the patch.
+Doing so may have an impact on how the patch works.

 Manufacturing CBD patches